KushaalShroff/Signature-and-Annotation-detection/README.md

 6) Pandas (On command line type pip install pandas)

 ## Introduction to Faster-RCNN
 Faster R-CNN has two networks: region proposal network (RPN) for generating region proposals and a network using these proposals to detect objects.
-The main different here with Fast R-CNN is that the later uses selective search to generate region proposals.
+The main difference here with Fast R-CNN is that the later uses selective search to generate region proposals.
 The time cost of generating region proposals is much smaller in RPN than selective search, when RPN shares the most computation with the object detection network.
 Briefly, RPN ranks region boxes (called anchors) and proposes the ones most likely containing objects.

 ## Regional Purpose Network
 The output of a region proposal network (RPN) is a bunch of boxes/proposals that will be examined by a classifier and regressor to eventually check the occurrence of objects.
 To be more precise, RPN predicts the possibility of an anchor being background or foreground, and refine the anchor.